Maximum Subarray Sum (Kadane’s Algorithm)

 Solution idea

-Now, let's address the critical questions: Can we solve this problem in O(1) space?
+Now, can we solve this problem in O(1) space?
 Can we solve this problem in a single traversal?
-Here's an optimized solution idea using Kadane's algorithm.
+Here is the thought process for optimizing the solution using Kadane's algorithm.

 So in this approach, we can use a single loop and two extra variables.
-This means there is no need for O(n) space or double traversal.
-So Kadane's algorithm is an optimized solution idea of the maximum subarray sum problem.
+This means there is no need for O(n) space.
+This is the Kadane's algorithm idea!
+We can use similar ideas to solve various questions.

 Solution steps